-Table 2-6 - Scan Process Performed by the Docker Images Plugin
+Table 2-8 - Scan Process Performed by the Docker Images Plugin

 Step Description 1 Contacts the Code Insight server to validate the connection and download a scanner.
 2 Extracts the Docker image file.
 (The extracted file hierarchy will be represented in the Codebase Files list in the Analysis Workbench .)
-3 Scans the extracted Docker image contents.
-4 Adds any Syft findings from the image to the inventory list.
-5 Sends the inventory results to the associated Code Insight instance.
+3 Finds the Docker image layer information via the manifest file.
+4 Scans the extracted Docker image contents.
+5 Adds any Syft findings from the image to the inventory list.
+6 Sends the inventory results to the associated Code Insight instance.

-Note • Both support for incremental rescans and the application of scan profile settings from the Code Insight project are available starting with the Docker Images plugin version 2.3.1.
+Note - Both support for incremental rescans and the application of scan profile settings from the Code Insight project are available starting with the Docker Images plugin version 2.3.1.
 See Application of Scan Profile Settings for details.